superannotateai/superannotate-python-sdk/docs/source/cli.rst

 .. code-block:: bash

    superannotate upload-annotations --project <project_name> --folder <folder_path>
-                                    [--format "COCO" or "SA"] [--dataset-name "<dataset_name_for_COCO_projects>"]
+                                    [--format "COCO" or "SuperAnnotate"]
+                                    [--dataset-name "<dataset_name_for_COCO_projects>"]
                                     [--task "<task_type_for_COCO_projects>]

-Optional argument *format* accepts input preannotation format.
+Optional argument *format* accepts input annotation format.
 It can have COCO or SuperAnnotate values.
-If the argument is not given then SuperAnnotate (the native preannotation format) assumed.
+If the argument is not given then SuperAnnotate (the native annotation format) assumed.

 ----------